The Incredible Hulk Coaster: Queue

 In the original version, the queue began with the science laboratory of Dr. Bruce Banner with many televisions showing a cartoon about the story of Hulk, featuring appearances from Bruce, General Thunderbolt Ross, Betty Ross Banner, and the Rhino.
-Bruce tried to find a way to reverse the effects, which the guests were about to take part in.
+Bruce tried to find a way to reverse the effects of gamma mutation, which the guests were about to take part in.
 While walking through the lab they encountered items including the generator, the gamma core and the towers of power.
 Guests waiting in line were also able to see the roller coaster through large holes in the walls as well as listen to the ride as it did a number of passes.

 Ride experience

 After boarding, the train moved into another area of the station themed as a gamma-ray accelerator, while a recording of Dr. Bruce Banner was played anxiously stating, "Everything looks good...I think...I think this time it's...going to work!"
 A female voice then exclaimed, "Warning!
 Coolant levels dropping!" and announced that there was a malfunction.
 Alarms began to go off inside the accelerator as Dr. Banner screamed in terror, "No!
 No!
 No!
 No!"
 The last "No!" was synchronized with the tire-propelled launch mechanism, which propelled the train from 0 to 40 mph in 2 seconds at an upward angle exiting the station.

 Immediately after exiting the tunnel, the train entered a zero-g roll inverting element and plunged down a 105 ft drop.
 The train then reached a top speed of 67 mph, followed by a cobra roll over the park's main lagoon.
 The train then proceeded through a vertical loop, followed by a subterranean tunnel full of mist.
 Upon exiting the tunnel, the track encircled the station, sending the train into a corkscrew and a second vertical loop, which wrapped around the mid-course brake run and was flanked by two over-banked turns.
 This led into the mid-course brake run slowing the train before descending another hill into a second corkscrew and a turn-around.
 The train then tilted sideways during the final stretch of track as riders passed an on-ride camera and entered a helix, which ended at the coaster's final brake run.